SysKitTeam/docs-monitor/how-to/exclude-installation-folder-from-antivirus-scanning.md

 ---
-title: Exclude installation folder from antivirus scanning
-author: Andrea Budisa
-description: >-
-  This article explains how to exclude installation folder from antivirus scanning on Windows Server 2008 or later.
+description: This article explains how to exclude installation folder from antivirus scanning on Windows Server 2008 or later.
-date: 29/06/17
 ---

 # Exclude installation folder from antivirus scanning